Bmixo/gstreamer-opensource-LGPL/README.md

 opensource according to GStreamer original license

-Suggest:Do not use this modified source code repo,original and official source code repo address https://gitlab.freedesktop.org/gstreamer/gstreamer.git
+Suggest:Do not use this modified source code repo,original and official source code repo address is https://gitlab.freedesktop.org/gstreamer/gstreamer.git

 LICENSE is the same as the original source code (https://gitlab.freedesktop.org/gstreamer/gstreamer.git)